guilhermefreire1/guilhermefreire1/README.md

-<p align="center">I ❤️ solve great challenges using tech. <br><br> From backend development using Python to a continuous exploration of new technologies, I am passionate about leveraging them to create high-quality solutions.
+<p align="center">I ❤️ solve great challenges using tech. <br><br> From backend development using C# to a continuous exploration of new technologies, I am passionate about leveraging them to create high-quality solutions.
 Today, I'm a Jr-level back-end developer with a strong focus on web development and local.</p>&nbsp;

 <div  align="center" style="margin-bottom:100px">